raulh82vlc/raulh82vlc.github.io/about.md

 Technical Context:
 - Engineering: Kotlin, Android, System Design, Scalable Architecture.
 - AI (Current Focus): Python, Machine Learning, NLP, Computer Vision, Data Visualisation, Biometrics.

-Note:
-While currently focused on my academic milestones, I will be open to exploratory conversations starting June 2026, aiming for a new role from September 2026.
-Feel free to reach out to discuss how we might collaborate then.

 # Work experience
 **Lead AI Engineer** | NLP at **EXIST 2026** from February 2026 and currently.